IndustrialArduino/OTA-on-ESP/OTA_on_ESP32_over_EC25_via_SMS/README.md

 ```

-🔄 Running the OTA Update
+## 🔄 Running the OTA Update

 The ESP32 listens for incoming SMS messages.

-When it receives update, it:
+When it receives `update`, it:

-Connects to the internet
+- Connects to the internet

-Configures SSL
+- Configures SSL

-Downloads the firmware to RAM:firmware.bin
+- Downloads the firmware to `RAM:firmware.bin`

-Streams it chunk-by-chunk to ESP32 flash
+- Streams it chunk-by-chunk to ESP32 flash

-Closes the file and restarts
+- Closes the file and restarts

-Sends an SMS: Firmware Updated Successfully
+- Sends an SMS: **Firmware Updated Successfully**

 ## Example Output